brainlife/app-tractseg/README.md

 ### On Brainlife.io

-You can submit this App online
+You can run this App online

 * with dwi input [https://doi.org/10.25663/bl.app.95](https://doi.org/10.25663/bl.app.95)